 Available to all students, our team of advisors can help you make important career decisions.
 The service is a member of The Careers Group, University of London and students of St George's can access the central events organised by the group.

-Studying is rewarding but, at times, can be stressful.
+Studying is rewarding, but at times it can be stressful.
 To help you get through any difficulties that may be effecting your life, we offer a confidential counselling service available to all students.

 St George's warmly welcomes and supports students and staff who are disabled or have a specific learning difficulty - in fact, we were a partner in the General Medical Council’s Gateways project, helping develop guidance to encourage people with disabilities into medicine.
 Our advisors are here to support any student or potential student with a disability or specific needs.